You’ve heard the saying; “If you are the smartest person in the room, then you are in the wrong room.”

 Richard Saitz, M.D. gave an enlightening talk about labels, titled, “Words Matter: Addiction Terminology, Accuracy and Stigma.”

-The evidence is overwhelming that labels in the media, can have consequences for entre populations of people.
-Labels in the healthcare system, in schools, in public institutions, in laws and statutes often support outdated ideas and thinking about challenges people have.
+The evidence is overwhelming that labels in the media can have consequences for entire populations of people.
+Labels in the healthcare system, in schools, in public institutions, in our laws and statutes often support outdated ideas and thinking about challenges people have.

 After opening remarks and a state of the organization report, DeSean Duncan shared his personal recovery story with us.
 Another powerful example of the human spirit overcoming obstacles.
 Very inspiring.
 And the work he is now doing is changing lives in a way he couldn’t have imagined before he found recovery options.

-At the end of the day, an actual SMART Meeting was held for those interested in participating.
-The room filled up and we had 20 facilitators and a few of us lay people participating.
+Saturday night, an actual SMART Meeting was held for those interested in participating.
+The room filled up and we had 20 facilitators and a few of us laypeople participating.
 For me, that was probably the most exciting part of the entire two days.

 Having been to a few months’ worth of meetings, it was helpful to hear other ideas about how meetings are run, within the framework of and using the tools of SMART.
 Some of the facilitators in attendance have used these tools for over 20 years.
 They have insights that they were willing to share with the group.
 On my journey towards a balanced life, I am using many of the tools that SMART offers.

-I downloaded the CBA, cost-benefit analysis worksheet recently.
+Getting into the nuts and bolts, I downloaded the CBA, cost-benefit analysis worksheet recently.
 Using this to help me make a major decision helped me slow down and really think it through.
-I carried the sheet around for three full days before making my decision.
-I was even able to share my thoughts about the choice in that weeks SMART Meeting.
+So, I carried the sheet around for three full days before making my decision.
+I was even able to share my thoughts about the choice in the week’s SMART Meeting.
 In the end, I know I made the right choice.

 And I learned about several more tools tonight.